 From Sydney, Perisher is about a 6-hour drive depending on the traffic, which can build up on Friday afternoons evenings as people flock from the city to the mountain for a weekend getaway over the winter.
 Particularly on the Monaro Highway section.

-From Canberra, it will take you about two and a half hours to drive to Perisher, and from the nearest town, Jindabyne, the resort is 30 minutes drive away along Kosciuszko Road.
+From Canberra, it will take you a little over two and a half hours to drive to Perisher, and from the nearest town, Jindabyne, the resort is about 30 minutes drive away along Kosciuszko Road.

 Just keep in mind that if you are planning on driving all the way up to the resort, parking is limited, so if you get there later in the day, you might need to park further down the mountain (don’t stress too much the resort does offer busses to link all the parking areas).